Kevin Desouza

 Kevin C. Desouza (born 1979) is an Indian American academic.
 He is an ASU Foundation professor in the School of Public Affairs at Arizona State University and is a Nonresident Senior Fellow at the Brookings Institution.
-From 2012–2016 he served as Associate Dean for Research at the College of Public Service & Community Solutions.
+From 2012 to 2016 he served as Associate Dean for Research at the Watts College of Public Service & Community Solutions.

 Biography

 Born in Bombay (now Mumbai), Maharashtra, India he grew up in Doha, Qatar where he completed his primary and secondary education.
-He attended the University of Illinois at Chicago in 1996 to study accounting and information & decision sciences, graduating in 2000.
-He then completed his MBA from the Stuart Graduate School of Business at the Illinois Institute of Technology and received his Ph.D from the University of Illinois at Chicago in 2006.
+He attended the University of Illinois Chicago in 1996 to study accounting and information & decision sciences, graduating in 2000.
+He then completed his MBA from the IIT Stuart School of Business and received his Ph.D. from the University of Illinois at Chicago in 2006.

 Prior to joining Arizona State University, he directed the Metropolitan Institute at the Virginia Tech College of Architecture and Urban Studies and served as associate professor at the Center for Public Administration and Policy within the School of Public and International Affairs at Virginia Tech.
-From 2005 to 2011, he was on the faculty at the University of Washington Information School and held adjunct appointments in the university’s College of Engineering and at the Daniel J. Evans School of Public Affairs.
+From 2005 to 2011, he was on the faculty at the University of Washington Information School and held adjunct appointments in the university's College of Engineering and at the Daniel J. Evans School of Public Affairs.

 While at the University of Washington, he was an affiliate faculty member of the Center for American Politics and Public Policy and holds a visiting professorship at the University of Ljubljana Faculty of Economics.
-He has held visiting positions at the Centre for International Studies at the London School of Economics and Political Science, the University of the Witwatersrand in South Africa, the Groupe Sup de Co Montpellier Business School in France, and the Accenture Institute for High Business Performance in Cambridge, Massachusetts.
+He has held visiting positions at the Centre for International Studies at the London School of Economics, the University of the Witwatersrand, the Montpellier Business School and Accenture Institute for High Business Performance.

 Work

 Desouza has authored, co-authored, and/or edited nine books, and his research has been featured more than 125 articles in practitioner and academic journals.
-His research has also been featured by a number of publications such as Sloan Management Review, Harvard Business Review, Businessweek, and Computerworld, among others.
+His research has also been featured by a number of publications such as MIT Sloan Management Review, Harvard Business Review, Bloomberg Businessweek, and Computerworld, among others.
 He also regularly contributes to practitioner magazines such as the Business Information Review.

 Desouza has advised, briefed, and/or consulted for major international corporations, non-governmental organizations, and public agencies on strategic management issues ranging from management of information systems, to knowledge management, competitive intelligence, government intelligence operations, and crisis management.